 175. George Favre-Jacot pocket watch, ca. 1880.

-Antique Georges Favre-Jacot, pocket watch, Le Locle-Switzerland, ca 1880.
+Antique Georges Favre-Jacot, pocket watch, Le Locle-Switzerland,

 Key wind Silver savonette, Swiss hallmarks.

 Chatelaine with porcelain painted cherub.

 In Le Locle, where Swiss watchmaking started, Georges Favre-Jacot became watchmaker with apprentices.
 He wanted to create the most accurate and reliable watches that could be made.